-The Old Augusta Town Jetty will be closed from mid-February for approximately one month (weather and tides permitting) for maintenance works, to ensure the jetty remains safe
+The Old Augusta Town Jetty will be closed from mid-February for approximately one month (weather and tides permitting) for maintenance works, to ensure the jetty remains safe for all users.

 Please use an alternative jetty while works are completed.
 Thank you for your understanding.